magickw/CodeQuiz/README.md

 The user can input their initials.
 The webpage stores all initials and scores until the user clears them.
 And the user can also retake the quiz by clicking the *Go Back* button.

 # Process
-# Step 1.
+Step 1.
 Set up the structure, including the starter html, js and css files.<br>
+In this step, we need to sets of html and js files.
-# Step 2.
+Step 2.
 Show the questions and choices. <br>
 In this step, the questions are listed as an array of varibles, i.e. var = questions [], and indexed, i.e. var = questionsIndex [].
 When the user starts the quiz, the timer event listener executes, showing the time remaining.
-# Step 3.
+Step 3.
 Show the results.<br>

 # Demo
 Note: the actual results of the deployed application may be slightly different from the Demo as shown below due to the differences in CSS: <br>